Emma Sutton KC

 Overview

-Emma was involved in the E-Coli Inquiry which was established to inquire into the circumstances that led to the outbreak of the E-Coli 0157 infection in South Wales in September 2005.
-More recently, Emma has experience of advising and representing parties in complex Article 2 inquests (including lengthy jury inquests); particularly in cases where the mental capacity and mental health of the deceased was in question prior to their death, where allegations of neglect are raised, where significant criticism is raised against public authorities regarding their duties to children and vulnerable adults (in inpatient and community settings), and where there is national media interest.
+Emma was involved in the E-Coli Inquiry which was established to investigate the circumstances that led to the outbreak of the E-Coli 0157 infection in South Wales in September 2005.
+Since that time, Emma has had significant experience of advising and representing parties in complex Article 2 inquests (including lengthy jury inquests), particularly in cases where the mental capacity and mental health of the deceased was in question prior to their death, where allegations of neglect are raised, where significant criticism is raised against public authorities regarding their duties to children and vulnerable adults (in inpatient and community settings and in prisons), and where there is national media interest.

 The Legal 500

-Emma also undertakes work on a pro bono basis and has completed the ‘25 for 25’ Challenge in 2022 which involved undertaking a significant number of hours of pro bono work through Advocate.
+Emma also undertakes work on a pro bono basis and has completed the ‘25 for 25’ Challenge which involved undertaking a significant number of hours of pro bono work through Advocate.

 Read more about this here.